Culture Services and Policies

 As the Washington State Museum of Natural History and Culture and a public resource, the Burke Museum offers the following services through its Culture Department.
-If you don’t find a service or policy you’re looking for, please contact the relevant collections manager listed on the People & Contact page.
+If you don’t find a service or policy you’re looking for, please contact the relevant collections manager listed on the People and Contact page.

-The collections can be accessed by appointment based on staff and space availability.
 The Culture Department actively encourages research on all of its collections.
 Interested researchers should contact the relevant collections manager to obtain information on available collections, the research process and to schedule an appointment to discuss an individual research plan.

 All researchers will be required to complete a Research Request form detailing their project and agree to all listed conditions of access.
 A one-page description of the proposed research must also be submitted along with the form.
-For more information, contact the relevant collections manager on the People & Contact page.

 The Culture Department provides curation and storage services for archaeological collections and related archives collected in Washington State.
 For more details, including required forms and contact information, visit the Curation Services page.